 Grant contributions represent funding with specific provisions and terms in support of specific programs or initiatives.
 Grant proceeds received in advance of a contract requirement are recorded as deferred grant revenue until conditions are met.
-The University had no cost-reimbursable grants that had not been recognized at June 30, 2022 and 2021 and had \$804,790 and \$943,064 received in advance under the federal and state contracts and grants that are recorded in deferred revenue at June 30, 2022 and 2021, respectively.
+The University had no cost-reimbursable grants that had not been recognized at June 30, 2023 and 2022, and had \$491,562 and \$804,790, respectively, received in advance under the federal and state contracts and grants that are recorded in deferred revenue.